lf-edge/ekuiper/docs/en_US/README.md

 ## Cross-compile binaries

 :::tip Tip
-Kuiper plugins bases on Golang, and due to Golang restrictions, ``CGO_ENABLED``  flag must be set to 0 to use the Golang cross-compile.
+eKuiper plugins bases on Golang, and due to Golang restrictions, ``CGO_ENABLED``  flag must be set to 0 to use the Golang cross-compile.
 But with this flag mode, the Golang plugins will not work.
-So if you want to use plugins in Kuiper, you can NOT use cross-compile to produce the binary packages.
+So if you want to use plugins in eKuiper, you can NOT use cross-compile to produce the binary packages.
 :::

 - Preparation